BU-ISCIII/iskylims/README.md

 When script ends open your navigator typing **localhost:8000** to access to iSkyLIMS

-## Install iSkyLIMS in your server running ubuntu
+## Install iSkyLIMS in your server running ubuntu/CentOS

 ### Pre-requesites
 Before starting the installation check :